dazuma/toys/toys/docs/guide.md

 if it is not available, and makes a highline object available to the tool.
 For more information, see the {Toys::StandardMixins::Highline} mixin module.

+The `:pager` mixin provides a convenient interface to pager utilities such as `less`, which let your users interactively page through long output.

-You may also use other third-party gems such as [tty](https://github.com/piotrmurach/tty).
+You can also use other third-party gems such as [tty](https://github.com/piotrmurach/tty).
 The section below on [useful gems](#Useful_gems) provides some examples.